fbuys/css-for-js-devs-notes/README.md

 - You can center a positioned element by giving it width and height, a margin of auto and setting an equal distance from each edge.
 (Useful for modals or drawers or dialog boxes)

+- Absolute elements can only be contained by other elements using Positioned layout. (relative, absolute, fixed, and sticky will work)

 - Positioned elements will always render on top of non-positioned ones.
 If both elements are using position, then the DOM order wins.

 - One way to create a stacking context is to set position absolute or relative and a z-index to an element.
 You can also use position fixed or sticky by itself.
 Another way would be to give the isolation property a value of isolate.